-Statistics from 2017 indicate that there are over 100,000 people in the UK who are currently living with HIV.
+Statistics from 2017 show that there are over 100,000 people in the UK who are currently living with HIV.

-You may be at an increased risk of HIV if you:
+You may be at an increased risk of contracting HIV if you:

-For the first time in 2016, death rates of people diagnosed with HIV, and taking antiretroviral drugs, were comparable to the rest of the population.
+For the first time in 2016, death rates of people diagnosed with HIV and taking antiretroviral drugs, were similar to the rest of the population.

 HIV refers to the virus (Human Immunodeficiency Virus) which can be passed on through unprotected sex.

-If you are at risk of contracting HIV, you may want to consider talking to your GP about PrEP - a medication which, when taken daily, is shown to reduce the risk of contracting the virus before engaging in unprotected sex with an HIV positive partner.
+If you are at risk of contracting HIV, you may want to consider talking to your GP about PrEP.

-This is a 5th generation testing kit which identifies p24 pathogens and antibodies in your blood belonging to both HIV-1 and HIV-2, the former belonging to 95% of confirmed cases.
+Our HIV test is a 5th generation testing kit that identifies p24 pathogens and antibodies in your blood belonging to both HIV-1 and HIV-2, the former belonging to 95% of confirmed cases.